 Power walking, on the other hand, helps burn calories while also toning your muscles more than a regular walk would.
 The more intense arm movements during power walking work the shoulders and upper back while engaging the entire body and challenging balance and stability, which works the core.

-What are the cardiovascular benefits of power walking and regular walking?
+What are the cardiovascular benefits of brisk walking and regular walking?

 Regular walking allows you to set a comfortable pace.
 So if you’re new to working out, starting off with a regular walk can help you ease into physical movement and improve endurance without pushing yourself too hard.
 If you’re worried that you won’t be working hard enough, don’t be.
 Walking at any pace will still help you burn calories and improve your cardiovascular fitness — and you can always gradually increase the pace.

-Power walking demands more from our cardiovascular system.
+Brisk walking demands more from our cardiovascular system.
 Because power walking requires more steps per minute, your heart rate will increase more than it would on a regular walk.
-This makes power walking a more intense cardiovascular workout that burns more calories than regular walking.
+This makes brisk walking a more intense cardiovascular workout that burns more calories than regular walking.

 What is better for me: power walking or regular walking?